DamonMohammadbagher/NativePayload_TiACBT/README.md

 # NativePayload_TiACBT
 NativePayload_TiACBT  (Remote Thread Injection + C# Async Method + CallBack Functions Technique)
 -------------
-Note: These C# Codes Tested by .Net Framework 3.5 or 4.0 & 4.5 only ;) & i will Publish Article for these codes soon , in these code we have Remote Thread Injection + Calling Async C# Methods + Callback Functions Technique CBT, in these Codes We have "CreateRemoteThread or NtCreateThreadEx" BUT the goal is Changing Code Behavior for Calling API Finctions (Remote Thread Injection only), as you can see in these Pictures With API Monitor tool you can see what happened step by step. (i will publish article about this soon...)
+Note: These C# Codes Tested by .Net Framework 3.5 or 4.0 & 4.5 only ;) & i will Publish Article for these codes soon , in these code we have Remote Thread Injection + Calling Async C# Methods + Callback Functions Technique CBT, in these Codes We have "CreateRemoteThread or NtCreateThreadEx" BUT the goal is Changing Code Behavior for Calling API Functions (Remote Thread Injection only), as you can see in these Pictures With API Monitor tool you can see what happened step by step. (i will publish article about this soon...)

 --------------------------------------------
 C# Codes: "New C# codes for Callback Functions will publish here soon..."